 Go on the 8-mile Pingo Trail in the natural adventure playground that is The Brecks.
 Pingos are unique to this neck of the woods, or should we say this neck of Thetford Forest.
 They’re nothing to do with penguins by the way – they’re actually collapsed hillocks from the last Ice Age.

-Cycle on the quiet lanes of the Cromer Ridge, the highest point in East Anglia.
+Cycle on the quiet lanes of the Cromer Ridge, one of the highest points in East Anglia.
 There are stunning coastal views from Sheringham Park and Kelling Heath.

 Spent a traditional seaside day in Great Yarmouth.
 Eat donuts and ice cream.
 Imagine you’re Gulliver in the model village.
 Go on the Pleasure Beach’s wooden rollercoaster, one of only eight left in the world and one of only two that use a brakeman because… there are no brakes on the track!
 Build a sandcastle.
 Dip your toes in the briny.